jaspector

 Village office hours: Monday–Friday, 1:00 PM – 3:00 PM (confirm current hours before visiting)

-Typical inspection sequence: No dedicated inspection program confirmed for Brownville.
+Typical sequence: No dedicated inspection program confirmed for Brownville.
 NSED District 15 (Todd Flick) performs electrical inspections.
 NDEE-certified professionals inspect septic systems.
 Nebraska State Fire Marshal retains jurisdiction for commercial/public buildings.

-Do I need a building permit in Brownville, NE?
+01 Do I need a building permit in Brownville, NE?

 Required for new construction, additions, substantial alterations, and repairs within village limits; includes installation of business signage

-How do I apply for a building permit in Brownville, NE?
+02 How do I apply for a building permit in Brownville, NE?

-1. Contact Village Clerk at (402) 825-4551 or villageclerk@brownvillenebraska.gov during office hours (1:00 PM – 3:00 PM, Mon–Fri) to determine required permits 2.
+To apply for a building permit in Brownville, NE, follow these steps: 1.
+Contact Village Clerk at (402) 825-4551 or villageclerk@brownvillenebraska.gov during office hours (1:00 PM – 3:00 PM, Mon–Fri) to determine required permits 2.
 Obtain and complete building permit application and any zoning application; forms listed on Resident Resources page 3.
 If property is contributing resource within Brownville Historic District or visible from public right-of-way: confirm whether Certificate of Appropriateness or equivalent approval required; consult NeSHPO proactively 4.
 Submit completed application and fee payment to Village Clerk 5.
 Allow processing time and obtain permit before beginning work

-How do I schedule a building inspection in Brownville, NE?
+03 How do I schedule a building inspection in Brownville, NE?

-Other cities in Nemaha County
+Other jurisdictions in Nemaha County.

-View all Nemaha County jurisdictions →
+All Nemaha County jurisdictions →